CLIMB THE CAREER LADDER

 The Sinclair School of Nursing offers a number of nursing-specific scholarships for clinical nursing majors and graduate students.
 Scholarships numbers and amounts (usually $1000-4000) vary from year to year for qualified applicants.
 A call for applications and announcement of awards is made each year during the spring semester for the following academic year.
 In addition, undergraduate research assistantships, University of Missouri scholarships, external scholarships, and other opportunities are available.

-*American Association of Colleges of Nursing (AACN) statistics from January 2014 revealed that the average salary for BSN-educated RNs was $75,484.
+*The Bureau of Labor Statistics revealed that the average salary for BSN-educated RNs was $71,730.

 Career & Salary Outlook